-1. We proposed a national three-hour paper at the end of six months on the principles and practice of district nursing and related subjects.

-2. Assignments should be planned and undertaken by students.
-We suggested a minimum of four with the best of three being taken into consideration for examination purposes.
-I note that the panel includes all four, which I think is unfortunate for the student.
-Most students in my experience given the task to write up four projects would like the facility to remove one from final consideration and this conforms to modern practice.

-3. The student's practical work should also be taken into consideration during the first six months' training, and . . .
-4. during the last three months', experience under the supervision of a nursing officer.
+- i) we proposed a national three hour paper at the end of 6 months on the principles and practice of district nursing and related subjects, - ii) assignments should be planned and undertaken by students.
+We suggested a minimum of four with the best three being taken into consideration for examination purposes.
+I note that the Panel includes all four, which I think is unfortunate for the student.
+Most students in my experience given the task to write up four projects would like the facility to remove one from final consideration and this conforms to modern practice, - iii) the student's practical work should also be taken into consideration during the first 6 months training, and iv) during the last 3 months, experience under the supervision of a Nursing Officer.

-Passes would have to be obtained in all four parts before the NDN Certificate was given.
+Passes would have to be obtained in all four parts before the N.D.N.
+Certificate was given.

-What the working party did not consider at the time was that experimental schemes be established while most district nurse training continued as before.
+What the Working Party did not consider at the time was that experimental schemes be established while the majority of district nurse training continued before.
 It was assumed that if the new curriculum was accepted then centres would move over to the new training requirements as soon as possible.
-It was not in our thought that the two different trainings should run side-byside.
-Otherwise, we might have proposed a difference in the qualification obtained, ie National District Nursing Diploma for the new course.
+It was not in our thought that the two different trainings should run side-by-side.
+Otherwise, we may have proposed a difference in the qualification obtained i.e. National District Nursing Diploma for the new course.

-Approval of centres
+Approval of Centres

-Our recommendation on approval centres allows the panel to exercise some influence on the way courses are prepared and judge the aims and objectives as set out by the college, and re-submission every three years or seven courses is, we believe, a safeguard for the students and the centre.
+Our recommendations on approval of Centres allows the Panel to exercise some influence on the way courses are prepared and judge the aims and objectives as set out by the College, and re-submission every 3 years or 7 courses is, we believe, a safeguard for the students and the Centre.
 It is all too easy to run a course for a number of years without necessarily rethinking the real objectives in present day terms.
-New developments within the profession or in medicine, changes in systems, should all cause the centre to revise the course.
+New developments within the profession or in medicine, changes in systems, should all cause the Centre to revise their course at regular intervals.

-Updating courses
+Updating Courses

 Existing district nurses could feel considerably threatened by this new course.
 It is therefore essential that existing trained district nurses be introduced to the new curriculum.
-We thought this would need a minimum of 35 hours over seven days, all the seven days training to be undertaken within a spread not exceeding six months.
-Tutors and practical work teachers likewise need updating.
-The panel will need to explain in detail design of courses, use of teaching methods and skills, and the supervision of students.
-If there is a demand for extra study days then these should be provided by the health authorities.
+We thought this would need a minimum of 35 hours over 7 days.
+All the 7 days training to be undertaken within a spread not exceeding six months.
+Tutors and Practical Work Teachers likewise need updating.
+The Panel will need to explain in detail design of courses, use of teaching methods and skills, and the supervision of students.
+If there is a demand for extra study days then these should be provided by the Health Authorities.